brianmadden/krawler/README.md

 Release Notes
 =============
+**0.3.0 (2017-2-2)**
+- Created 1:1 mapping between threads and the number of queues used to serve URLs to visit.
+URLs have an affinity for a particular queue based on their domain.
+All URLs from that domain will end up in the same queue.
+This improves parallel crawl performance by reducing the frequency that the politeness delay effects requests.
+For crawls bound to fewer domains than queues, the excess queues are not used.

+- Many bug fixes including fix that eliminates accidental over-crawling.

 **0.2.2 (2017-1-21)**
 - Added additional configuration option for redirect handling in KrawlConfig.
 Setting `useFastRedirectHandling = true` (when redirects are enabled) will cause Krawler to